jduss4/chad_code_camp/1_grain_cart/6_brent_brings_in_bucks.md

+# Brent Brings in Bucks

-# Variable scope and function arguments
+- Variable scope
+- Function arguments

+## Scenario

 Your dad wants to know about how much money all these loads are worth.
 You will need to add more to your program to keep track!